Hassan-Ali-Hassan/BuzzCognifly/README.md

 ## About

-BuzzKH4 is a [Buzz](http://the.swarming.buzz/) implementation for Khepera IV robots.
+BuzzCognifly is a [Buzz](http://the.swarming.buzz/) implementation for the Cognifly quadcopter.

 ### Prerequisites

-The following instructions are made for Ubuntu 16.04 LTS.
+The following instructions are made  under the assumption that the installation will take place on the target operating computer (e.g. onboard computer) directly.
+The following steps have been tried with a Raspberry Pi running Raspbian Buster 10, but similar prerequisites will apply for different versions of linux and different onboard computers.

-* [Khepera Light Toolchain](http://ftp.k-team.com/KheperaIV/software//Gumstix%20COM/light_tools/) - CrossCompiler, select the one for Yocto (v.1.0)
+* [Install ASIO] ```sudo apt install --no-install-recommends libasio-dev```
 * Make sure to install gcc-multilib:

 ```